All In One WP Security And Firewall Settings helps you setup the following options general settings, .htaccess file and much more.

 Latest News: Updated the documentation.

 This documentation helps you create backups, export and import plugin configuration settings, and much more.
 Keeping a system running in the event of an emergency is important.
 You know how easy it is for a security plugin to crash due to conflicts with other plugins, themes, and server settings.
-The settings menu will help you recover “aiowps” in case something goes wrong.
+The settings menu will help you recover “aios” in case something goes wrong.

 What you need:

-All In One WP Security And Firewall Settings
+All In One Security Settings

 Settings